Kile-kun/My100DaysSQLChallenge/README.md

 The simple CASE form is used when there is a need to execute different statements based on the value of a single expression.
     **a.** The searched CASE form is used when it is necessary to execute different statements based on the value of a Boolean expression.
-     The CASE statement can also be used to.
+     The CASE statement can also be used to;
     **b.** Return different messages based on the value of an expression.
     **c.** Categorize data into different groups.
     **d.** Calculate different values based on the value of an expression.